tahczeban/CANADIAN_REAL_ESTATE_PRICES/README.md

 - How does household income determine housing selection and location?

+- ???How does immigration effect the residential property price index across Canada?
+-
 ## **We chose this question because**

 - affordability concerns for first-time buyers/younger adults